K4liber/subinterpreters/README.md

 ```
 Hello Michael!
 Hello Freddy!
-How dare you Python!
-Both objects have the same address = 0x7fb1080be9f0
+Same memory address detected: 0x7fb1080be9f0
 ```

-As you can see in the example above, python can be tricky sometimes.
-But it has reason for that. `String interning` reduces memory usage.
+As demonstrated, Python sometimes reuses objects for efficiency reasons, such as with string interning, reducing memory usage.

 ![alt text](images/sharing.png)
 Figure 1. *Demystifying CPython Shared Objects* [[10]](#b10)

-#### Conclusion: *Is it safe to not using GIL for executing pure python functions in multiple threads?*
+#### Conclusion: Is it Safe to Disable the GIL for Pure Python Functions in Multi-threaded Execution?

-No. Those functions aren't pure on the level on which the GIL operates.
-There is still a state shared by multiple threads while exececuting on the python intepreter level.
+No, it is not safe.
+Even if functions appear pure at the code level, they may not be pure in the context of the CPython interpreter, which involves shared state access during execution.

 ## Per-interpreter GIL